SahithyaNarayanaswamyPatel/Advanced-Real-Time-Data-Pipeline-and-Analytical-Processing/README.md

 Link: https://archive.ics.uci.edu/dataset/360/air+quality

 Note:
-AirQualityUCI.csv: Original dataset with no changes AirQualityUCI_cleaned.csv: Cleaned dataset with no null values used to run the pipeline end-to-end with no errors.
+-AirQualityUCI.csv: Original dataset with no changes.
+-AirQualityUCI_cleaned.csv: Cleaned dataset with no null values used to run the pipeline end-to-end with no errors.

 ## License